BLavery/SAMD21-M0-Mini/README.md

 ## Bootloader:

 From the factory, the MCU chip's ROM-based bootloader seems to support writing to flash only by ICE/SWD/Jlink.
-For hobby or low level use, flashing every sketch or program solely that way is in the "too much trouble" basket.
+For hobby or low level use, flashing every sketch or program solely that way, on a tiny non-hobby connector, is in the "too much trouble" basket.
 Therefore a flash-based secondary bootloader is usually installed once, and left alone thereafter.
 The flash-based bootloader should offer easier ways to reflash your software.

 On the board as supplied, a bootloader is installed in flash.
 It's an "arduino-zero compatible" board, so the arduino-SAMD bootloader is included.
 This allows programming your sketch by DFU on the USB port, and the Arduino IDE has drivers for that built in.